rufimelo99/UltimateChess/README.md

 *(King Piece's Table)*

 This way, it enables the agent to learn which positions are more helpful or not and returns a reward.
 Also, it penalizes if the agent lets the opponent have a meaningful piece on a strong position.
+Other aspect that was twisted was the fact that the relative strength of each piece on the table is only verified if the agent chooses a valid action.
+This is important once the agent started to realized it could continuously choose invalid actions and still profit from them.

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements

 The bididimensional arrays were not designed by me at all.
-From what I understood it is something used alongside chess engines.
+It is something used alongside chess engines to optimize performances.
 Over the project there might be situations where the Knight is mentioned as Horse and vice versa.
 The same happens for the Rook that can be called Tower sometimes.

 **Limitations**